primer/react/docs/content/core-concepts.md

 ## Providing your own theme

-You can provide your own theme to Primer Components!
+You can provide your own theme to Primer React Components!
 There are a few ways of doing this to varying degrees, checkout the [theme docs](https://primer.style/components/primer-theme) for more information.

 ## The `css` prop
 When push comes to shove and you just _really_ need to add a custom CSS rule, you can do that with the `css` prop.
 Please don't abuse this :)